-The cathedral is the most stunning – and longest standing – religious building in Kyiv, a masterpiece of art and construction which dates back to the 11th century.
+The cathedral, one of the top attractions in Kiev, Ukraine, is the most stunning – and longest standing – religious building in Kyiv, a masterpiece of art and construction which dates back to the 11th century.
 The huge complex is a UNESCO World Heritage Site and includes a bell tower, iconic gilded domes, and a vast interior decorated in beautifully preserved frescoes and mosaics.
 It’s famous for having 260 m² of mosaics and 3000 m² of frescoes.
 There are hardly any churches in Europe that preserve so many frescoes of XI century.No Kyiv sightseeing tour would be complete without exploring this breathtaking destination.

 Address: Vladymyrska Str., 24

 The city's other major UNESCO-protected attraction is the Pechersko Lavra or Cave Monastery.
 This sprawling 11th-century monastery turned Kyiv into the “Rome” of Orthodox Christianity, attracting pilgrims from all over Europe and helping spread the newly adopted Christian religion throughout Kyivan Russia.
 Monks worshipped and lived here, then were buried in underground caverns and chapels, where a cool, humid atmosphere enabled their bodies to mummify naturally.
 This Ukraine sightseeing destination now allows visitors to explore the caves with the help of a guide—and a candle to light the way.
 For more information click here.

 It is a historic descent, which unites past with present.
 Similar to French Montmartre and Moscow's Arbat modern St. Andrew’s Descent is rich in artists, who exhibit their paintings, glass and ceramics, wooden figurines, jewelry, toys and more.
 And in house number 13, there is the Museum of Mikhail Bulgakov.